 By Bailey Kalvelage | Director of Mobilization

-Are you traveling on a short-term mission trip in 2015?
+Do you have plans to travel on a short-term mission trip?
 If yes, this post is for you!

-I write with a heart full of anticipation for the 25+ trips World Orphans will send this year.
-Our desire is to mobilize teams onto the mission field to equip, inspire and mobilize the church to wholistically care for orphans and vulnerable children.
-If your heart is ready to engage first-hand in international orphan care, we hope you will join us on a C2C Partnership Trip or a Journey Trip!
+I write with a heart full of anticipation for the trips World Orphans will send this year.
+Our mission is to equip, inspire and mobilize the church to wholistically care for orphaned and vulnerable children.
+Our goal is to mobilize teams in accordance with the Standards of Excellence in Short Term Missions.

 1. How You Prepare Matters